helium/HIP/0019-third-party-manufacturers.md

 # Motivation

 In order to succeed, the Helium network will require ubiquitous, worldwide coverage.
-To achieve that level of coverage, we will need a large number of hotspots.
-As of writing, there are approximately 13,000 hotspots online.
-At true global scale, this required number of hotspots is estimated to be in the millions.
+To achieve that level of coverage, we will need a large number of Hotspots.
+As of writing, there are approximately 13,000 Hotspots online.
+At true global scale, this required number of Hotspots is estimated to be in the millions.

-Helium Inc have indicated they will no longer produce their original hotspots.
-Currently, RAK Wireless of Shenzhen is the only approved third-party hotspot manufacturer, and relies on Helium Inc's firmware, staking servers, and customer support.
-The RAK hotspots have also been criticized for having minimal security precautions – swarm_keys stored in files, easily removed SD cards - which makes it easier for bad actors to cheat.
+Helium Inc have indicated they will no longer produce their original Hotspots.
+Currently, RAK Wireless of Shenzhen is the only approved third-party Hotspot manufacturer, and relies on Helium Inc's firmware, staking servers, and customer support.
+The RAK Hotspots have also been criticized for having minimal security precautions – swarm_keys stored in files, easily removed SD cards - which makes it easier for bad actors to cheat.

-Additional hotspot manufacturers would provide redundancy, competition, and the opportunity for novel designs that could improve on security, cost, usability, portability and more.
+Additional Hotspot manufacturers would provide redundancy, competition, and the opportunity for novel designs that could improve on security, cost, usability, portability and more.
 A highly secure design could be a potential candidate for the "Golden Gateways" concept that has been discussed in other HIPs.

-Helium Inc is currently the only party that can issue the keys required to add a new hotspot to the blockchain.
+Helium Inc is currently the only party that can issue the keys required to add a new Hotspot to the blockchain.
 They've indicated they would be willing to follow the community's lead for approving new manufacturers and issuing them onboarding keys, and this proposal attempts to outline a process for that community approval.